 Watering your lawn once or twice a day makes the environment unsuitable for ground bees.
 Moist soil has the potential to bury the larva and serve as a breeding environment for germs and fungi.

 Plants are also encouraged to grow as a result of it.
-Bees find it difficult to burrow in with additional ground cover.
+Bees find it difficult to burrow in with the additional ground cover.

 3. Food and beverages should be kept covered or indoors

 Serving foods indoors merely reduces the odors that attract bees.
-Furthermore, you are less likely to have to deal with spills and crumbs before the intruders discover them.
+Furthermore, you are less likely to deal with spills and crumbs before the intruders discover them.
 Choose lidded glasses and discard food as soon as your meal is finished.

 4. Pay attention to the flowers around your patio deck

-Popular flowers that attracts bees
+Popular flowers that attract bees